crschnick/remix/README.md

 However, this does not work if you want to perform copies of records that have a mutable component, like a mutable set or list.
-In this case, deep copies have to be performed to completely decouple copies of original instances .
+In this case, deep copies have to be performed to completely decouple copies of original instances.

 Lets take the following example of managing a storage of in-progress publications where the authors and the title can still change.
 An entry of this store looks like this: